What is Buprenorphine/Naloxone (Suboxone®) and How Does it Work?

 How Long Should You Wait After Your Last Opioid Use Before Starting Suboxone®?

 In order to start Suboxone treatment, you have to be in active withdrawal.
 Initial withdrawal symptoms generally include yawning, sneezing, sweating, nausea, and muscle cramping.
-Our treatment center care [roviders can help you determine if you are in withdrawal or not.
+Our treatment centre care providers can help you determine if you are in withdrawal or not.
 In general, most short-acting opioids (like heroin, fentanyl, morphine, and oxycodone) result in withdrawal symptoms starting about 6 hours after consumption, but this varies by individual.
 If you have used a long-acting opioid (like Methadone), you will need to wait much longer to enter withdrawal.

 Contact Us for Local Buprenorphine/Naloxone Treatment in Canada